Mahsarnzh/origenAI/README.md

 # Origen AI

-Welcome to your project!
-This repository contains an awesome project that does [provide a brief description of your project].
+Welcome to my project!
+This repository contains an awesome project that contains two parts:
+1. Question 1: Two deep learning methods for predicting WOPR data using LSTM and CNN.
+2. Question 2: Two methods for predicting velocitie and pressure using PINNs.

 ## Getting Started